jlpdeveloper/grocery-app/DEPLOYMENT.md

 I chose to deploy using [Sevalla](https://sevalla.com/) using their static site generation.
 To use this, ensure that your SUPABASE_URL and SUPABASE_KEY environment variables are correctly set.
 Sevalla uses the `npm run generate` command to generate the static site.

+After deployment, you will need to update the url for call back in supabase.